 To uninstall run /opt/xdman/uninstall.sh as root like this:

 This should take care of removing Xtreme Download Manager from Linux.
+Additionally, if you installed the extension, remove that too from your browsers.
 Enjoy.